-During the next reporting period we plan to conduct additional retrospective runs of the experimental version of the 2017 SHIPS/LGEM with DSST and DAVT assuming either constant or variable mixing depth.
+During the next reporting period we plan to complete statistical tests and retrospective runs of the experimental version of the 2017 SHIPS/LGEM with DAVT assuming both constant and variable mixing depth, and derive regression coefficients for all global basins.
 In addition, final adjustments and modifications to the code will be implemented based on the results of the retrospective runs.
-We will further work with JHT and NHC TSB staff to implement experimental versions of SHIPS/LGEM and DSWR on quasi-production on WCOSS for the 2018 season and/or will implement parallel runs at CIRA.
+We will further work with JHT and NHC TSB staff to implement experimental versions of SHIPS/LGEM and DSWR on quasi-production on WCOSS for the 2017 season and/or will implement parallel runs at CIRA.
 There are also plans to implement DSWR on the operational JTWC Automated Tropical Cyclone Forecast system at JTWC, where it will become a member of the RVCN forecast aid.